 How do you know if the winter fly is a cluster fly or some other large fly?
-The cluster fly can be distinguished from the house fly by its:
+The cluster fly can be distinguished from the house fly in several ways:

 - Body characteristics.
-It is a bit larger than the house fly with a black/silvery-black checkered body.
-Young, newly emerged flies have short light-brown/yellowish hairs on their lower bodies.
+A cluster fly is a bit larger than a house fly and has a black/silvery-black checkered body.
+Young, newly emerged cluster flies have short light-brown/yellowish hairs on their lower bodies.

 - Sluggish movement.
 The cluster fly will fly around the home but at a less frantic pace than that of the house fly.

 - Overlapped wings.
-When at rest, the cluster fly will overlap its wings; the house flies will remain separate.
+When at rest, the cluster fly will overlap its wings; the house fly's wings remain separate.

 - Clustering at windows (thus its name).
-If a large population exists, it will tend to cluster at windows or attics, especially in little-used areas on warm, sunny days.
+If there is a large population of cluster flies, they tend to cluster along windows or inside attics and usually in little-used areas on warm, sunny days.

-Cluster flies don't cause much of a problem, beyond annoyance.
+Cluster flies don't cause much of a problem beyond annoyance.
 They are not known to transmit disease or damage structures, and they do not reproduce after emerging into the home.
-However, they can leave tiny dots of excrement where they, and large numbers can be a significant nuisance within a home or other building.
+However, they can leave tiny dots of excrement where they cluster, and large numbers can be a significant nuisance within a home.